5 key contact center AI features and their benefits What is an abandoned call?

 What is a good FCR rate?

 The industry standard FCR is to resolve about three-quarters of all calls with the first contact.
 However, a lot of variables can affect the rate any one business or industry uses for its benchmark.
-What is considered a good FCR rate can differ based on the type of call center, how the rate is measured, the type of business and the technology it has available.
+What is considered a good FCR rate can differ based on the type of contact center, how the rate is measured, the type of business and the technology it has available.

 The benefits of first call resolution